getong/flutter_rust_bridge_tutorial/src/building-a-simple-app/whats-the-result.md

 ---

-Our target is to create a simple app to send a data message to the tangle, using the iota-client.
+Our target is to create a simple app to send a data message to the tangle, using the IOTA client.

 ---